SophieTiger/fitness-recipes/TESTING.md

 ### Recipes page

-![Lighthouse test recipes page](./readme_images/lighthouse_recipes.png)
+![Lighthouse test recipes page](./readme_images/lighthouse_recipes.png) The lower score on Best Practices is uue to collecting images from Cloudinary and me not paying for a secure account on this project.

 ### Recipe detail page

-![Lighthouse test recipe detail page](./readme_images/lighthouse_recipe_detail.png)
+![Lighthouse test recipe detail page](./readme_images/lighthouse_recipe_detail.png) The lower score on Best Practices is uue to collecting images from Cloudinary and me not paying for a secure account on this project.

 ### Favorites page

-![Lighthouse test favorites page](./readme_images/lighthouse_favorites.png)
+![Lighthouse test favorites page](./readme_images/lighthouse_favorites.png) The lower score on Best Practices is uue to collecting images from Cloudinary and me not paying for a secure account on this project.

 ### About page